|

 There are two fundamental ways you can deploy this Centrex Proxy Server® SIP proxy:

+As a telephony participant of the world wide Global iNet® Telephony network.
 As part of your very own private VOIP network phone system (your own VOIP domain).

 Telephony participant of the Global iNet® Telephony Network